Yershat/Historic-data-on-Cause-of-Death/Dynamic_pie_chart/readme.md

 The country name can be manipulated.
 File contains data on more 200 countries.

-Below the gif you can see the list of countries for which data is available
+Below the gifы you can see the list of countries for which data is available.
+Similar charts will be generated if country name is changed in the script.

 **Kazakhstan**.
 Speed x2
 ![](https://github.com/Yershat/gifs/blob/master/dynamic_pie_chart_Kazakhstan.gif)